Rumex acetosella: Distribution and habitat

 Native to Eurasia and the British Isles, R. acetosella has been introduced to most of the rest of the Northern Hemisphere.
 It is commonly found on acidic, sandy soils in heaths and grassland.
 It is often one of the first species to take hold in disturbed areas, such as abandoned mining sites, especially if the soil is acidic.

 The plant is dioecious, with separate male and female plants.
 It has been found that in early successional habitats, there are relatively more female plants, while in later successional stages, male plants are more common.

+The plant has been found as an invasive species in Sphagnum peatlands disturbed by peat extraction in southern Patagonia.

 Ecology

 Livestock will graze on the plant, but it is not very nutritious and is toxic in large amounts because of oxalates.
 Italian agronomist Nicola Onorati (1764–1822) first discovered that the plant damages the teeth of animals that crop this plant because of the oxalic acid it contains.

 Ground-feeding songbirds eat the seeds, and larger animals like rabbits and deer browse the greens.

 The American copper or small copper butterfly depends on it for food, although its larvae can consume some related plants.

 The plant is widely considered to be a hard-to-control noxious weed due to its spreading rhizome.
 Blueberry farmers are familiar with the weed because it thrives in the same conditions under which blueberries are cultivated.